Perturbations of APS Boundary Conditions for Lorentzian Dirac Operators: Background

-The boundary conditions defined by these projections are known as Atiyah-Patodi-Singer (APS) boundary conditions. \end{df} \begin{rem} We can also allow $P_-(0)$ and $P_+(1)$ to be any finite rank perturbation of these projections.
+The boundary conditions defined by these projections are known as Atiyah--Patodi--Singer (APS) boundary conditions and we also write $D_{APS}:=D_{P_-(0),P_+(1)}$. \end{Definition} \begin{Remark} We can also allow $P_-(0)$ and $P_+(1)$ to be any finite rank perturbation of these projections.
 This will not affect any of the properties needed for our purposes.
-In particular, we could replace them by $\chi_{(-\infty,a)}(A_0)$ and $\chi_{(b,\infty)}(A_1)$ for any $a,b\in \R$ and still obtain the same results.
+In particular, we could replace them by $\chi_{(-\infty,a)}(A_0)$ and $\chi_{(b,\infty)}(A_1)$ for any $a,b\in \mathbb{R}$ and still obtain the same results.
 Moreover, we could also interchange positive and negative spectral projections.
-Any change that preserves the statement of Theorem \ref{APScomp} will not affect any of the further considerations. \end{rem}
+Any change that preserves the statement of Theorem~\ref{APScomp} will not affect any of the further considerations. \end{Remark}

-We shall use two crucial results about the Lorentzian setting, that are also essential in \cite{BH}.
+We shall use two crucial results about the Lorentzian setting, that are also essential in~\cite{BH}.
 The rest will only be abstract considerations about Fredholm pairs.
-Firstly, the index of $D_{P_0,P_1}$ can be expressed in terms of the boundary projections and the evolution operator: \begin{thm} The operator $D_{P_0,P_1}$ is Fredholm with index $k$ if and only if is a Fredholm pair of index $k$. \end{thm} This is essentially \cite[Theorem 4.2]{BH}, using that the index of the pair of subspaces $(\Ran(P_0),Q\Ran(P_1))$ as defined there is exactly the index of $(Q^{-1}P_1Q,1-P_0)$.
-Roughly speaking, this theorem means the Dirac operator is Fredholm if and only if the boundary projections are "almost complementary" when related via time evolution.
+Firstly, the index of $D_{P_0,P_1}$ can be expressed in terms of the boundary projections and the evolution operator. \begin{Theorem} The operator $D_{P_0,P_1}$ is Fredholm with index $k$ if and only if $ \bigl(Q^{-1}P_1Q,1-P_0\bigr)$ is a Fredholm pair of index~$k$. \end{Theorem} This is essentially \cite[Theorem 4.2]{BH}, using that the index of the pair of subspaces $(\Ran(P_0),\allowbreak Q\Ran(P_1))$ as defined there is exactly the index of $\bigl(Q^{-1}P_1Q,1-P_0\bigr)$.
+Roughly speaking, this theorem means the Dirac operator is Fredholm if and only if the boundary projections are ``almost complementary'' when related via time evolution.

-Secondly, we need that the APS boundary conditions are "as Fredholm as they can be", i.e. the relevant projections have compact difference: \begin{thm} The difference